Curiocity-Experiments/CodeJanitor/README.md

     * `ConfigurationValidator`: Ensure configuration files are valid and consistent.
     * `TestCoverageAnalyzer`: Identify areas of the codebase lacking test coverage.
     * `DependencyGraphGenerator`: Visualize project dependencies and their relationships.
 6.  **Reporting**:
     * Generate comprehensive reports of code health and cleanup progress.
     * Implement trend analysis to track improvement over time.
 7.  **Customization**:
     * Allow users to define custom rules and patterns for each tool.
     * Implement plugin system for easy extension of functionality.

+### Suggested Developer Utilities

+Here are some ideas for simple developer utilities that can help with code management, especially in large organizations:

+1. **CommentCleaner**: Remove or update outdated comments.
+2. **DeprecationDetective**: Identify usage of deprecated functions or libraries.
+3. **DuplicateDestroyer**: Find and eliminate duplicate code snippets.
+4. **ComplexityCrusher**: Identify overly complex functions that need refactoring.
+5. **StyleEnforcer**: Ensure consistent code style across the project.
+6. **DependencyDetective**: Track and manage project dependencies.
+7. **TestCoverageTracker**: Monitor and report on test coverage over time.
+8. **DocuMentor**: Generate and update documentation from code comments.
+9. **VersionVault**: Manage and track API versions across the codebase.
+10. **PerformanceProfiler**: Identify performance bottlenecks in the code.

 ### Contributing